-Is a boat still a boat when it's dry?
+Is a boat still a boat when it has fallen dry?
 Is a fisherman a fisherman when he is not fishing?
 What sense do objects make when they are no longer what they are supposed to be?
 The 6 x 12 cm analogue black and white picture shows a dry fishing cutter in the harbour of the French coastal town of Port Blanc in Brittany.

 Paul-Michel Foucault, who died in Paris in 1984, writes down the obvious in his treatise of the same name on Renè Magritte's work